 IOM's shelter interventions will include:

-- Provision of S/NFI Cluster-approved emergency and transitional shelters to newly displaced persons and persons in protracted displacement situations in the Lake Province, according to needs and context assessments;
+- Provision of S/NFI Cluster-approved emergency and transitional shelters to newly displaced persons and persons in protracted displacement situations in the Lake Province and for returnee in the east, according to needs and context assessments;

 - Distribution of cash targeted towards shelter and NFI assistance;